 Reverend Dr. Kevin R. Murriel

-The Reverend Dr. Kevin R. Murriel currently leads over 7,000 members as Senior Pastor of Cascade United Methodist Church in Atlanta, Georgia.
-He is a biblical scholar and arguably one of the greatest visionaries and orators of this generation.
+The Reverend Doctor Kevin R. Murriel currently leads over 7,000 members as Senior Pastor of Cascade United Methodist Church in Atlanta, Georgia.
+He is a biblical scholar and one of the leading visionaries and orators of this generation.
 He is a native Mississippian and a 2008 graduate of Jackson State University where he earned his Bachelor’s degree in Business Administration also being named as the 2008 “Student of the Year” for the College of Business.
 Dr. Murriel received his Master of Divinity degree from Emory University’s Candler School of Theology and his Doctor of Ministry degree from Duke University–also being named by the Dean and doctoral committee as the Degree Marshal of the 2014 doctoral cohort–the youngest person and first African American in the program’s history to receive such a designation.
-An Elder in Full Connection in the North Georgia Conference, Dr. Murriel currently serves as senior pastor of Cliftondale United Methodist Church in College Park, Georgia.
-He formerly served as associate pastor at Cascade United Methodist Church in Atlanta, Georgia where he gave leadership each Sunday to the 11:30 a.m.
-Intergenerational Worship Experience.

 Dr. Murriel has served as Chaplain for the Day at the Georgia State Senate and is a featured speaker at churches and events across the country.

 Dr. Murriel is an active member of Kappa Alpha Psi Fraternity, Incorporated and believes that one should work hard to achieve in every field of human endeavor.